 |Menu Description sheet – Open||Room Plan – Open|

 |Duty Assignment sheet – Open||End of Day Checklist – Open|

 Description of Duties

 Preparation and Lists

 The mise en place polish list should be prepared before coming to the restaurant.
 This sheet will list all the cutlery, crockery and glass that will need to be prepared for service.
 You will need to know how many guests are expected in the restaurant and what is being served for lunch to fill this out correctly.
-A rule of thumb is that on a Tuesday and Friday the restaurant will be set for 40 guests, so preparing for 50 covers will be sufficient to allow some additional spare cutlery and crockery items.
+A rule of thumb is that on a Tuesday and Friday the restaurant will be set for 40 guests (plus 15 items of each cutlery piece for the side stations – 5 per side station) but preparation of crockery should only be for 45 guests – allowing a few extra plates for the kitchen.
 On Wednesday and Thursday the restaurant will be set for 60 guests (plus 20 items of each cutlery piece for the side stations – 5 per side station) but preparation of crockery should only be for 65 guests – allowing a few extra plates for the kitchen.
 Once the mise en place polish list is filled out the Maître d’ should prepare three separate sheets, listing on one sheet all the crockery required for service, on the second sheet all the cutlery and on the third sheet all the glass items required.
 These will be given to the waiters responsible for preparing Cutlery, Crockery and Glass.
 Having this organised in advance will mean that the waiters can start preparing for service immediately once class.

 Collect the following paperwork from the Maître d’ file:

 - Start of Day Checklist